obiba/amber-doc/studio-user-guide/content/records.rst

 The list of records can be filtered by:

+* Case report form (and therefore the associated form and its revisions used to collect data), by selecting the case report form in the select box,
-* Form, by selecting the form in the select box,
+* Form (any revisions), by selecting the form in the select box,
+* Captured time range, by selecting the **From** and/or **To** dates,
 * Patient ID, by entering a string to match in the open text box.

 Download records